wenxie65/Credit-Card-Fraud-Detection/README.md

 ```

 ## Results
 The results of this project can be found in the [results.md](results.md) file.
-It provides the performance reprot for each model and helps identify the most effective technique for credit card fraud detection.
+It provides the performance report for each model and helps identify the most effective technique for credit card fraud detection.

 To view the results, please refer to the [results.md](results.md) file.